 There are a number of strange safe experiments that can be developed that help different folk.
 Here I will look at ‘tapping’ – the use of gentle and rhythmic touches to parts of our body in order to reinforce a change of behaviour or outlook.

-It is not clear how ‘tapping’ works but experience leads me to think they do for some people, some of the time.
+It is not clear how ‘tapping’ works but experience tells it does for some people, some of the time, but not all.
 Certainly, tapping is harmless and the only argument is whether it can do good!!

 When might this safe experiment work?
 An obvious time is when we practise affirmations.